-Find out how they're different, and when you should use each below.
-Or, if you know you're ready for the RFP, this simple infographic explains how to write, send, and review an RFP in 9 steps or less.
+(If you already know you're ready for the RFP, this simple infographic explains how to write, send, and review an RFP in 9 steps or less.)

-While many jump to an RFP over an RFI, the two have very distinct purposes.
-So your first step is to clearly establish what are you trying to achieve.
+RFPs, RFIs, and RFQs have very distinct purposes.
+Your first step is to clearly establish what you’re trying to achieve.

-- Are you working with repeat, or 1st-time vendors?
+Are you working with repeat or first-time vendors?

-What it is: It's the formal means of getting general information from vendors.
+An RFI is the formal means of getting general information from vendors.
 It's usually the first step in the vendor selection process.

-- An RFI is a casual "1st date" in vendor management.
+- An RFI is a casual first date in vendor management.

-- Perfect if you're early in your buying process, or if you have vague project requirements.
+When to use: Use RFIs early in your vendor selection process or if you have vague project requirements.

 What it does: It gives you a broad scope (landscape) of your vendors.